Bucket List: Amazing Places to Visit in Shanghai, China

 You’ve probably seen it a hundred times on TV or even in postcards.
 Included in Shanghai’s most famous towering building is the Oriental Pearl TV Tower.

-It consists of three main full-scope sightseeing spheres, each of these offering an observation deck.
+It consists of three main full-scope sightseeing spheres, and each offering an observation deck.
 So, if you’re an Instagrammer who likes to take buildings and skyscrapers, then this is the place to be.

-In case you get hungry, you can drop by at the Revolving Restaurant, billed as the highest revolving restaurant in Asia, with a height of 263 meters.
+If you get hungry, you can drop by the Revolving Restaurant, billed as the highest revolving restaurant in Asia, with a height of 263 meters.